hazzaclark/catherine/README.md

 ## Implementation:

-Throughout development, the main goal was to make this as dynamic as it is simple to navigate and implement - akin to the likeness and contemporaires of the source inspiration.
-The main features of this decoder is mapping all of the characteristics of a related instruction in a general sense, to a holistc instruction structure
+Throughout development, the main goal was to make this as dynamic as it is simple to navigate and implement - akin to the likeness to it's contemporaires.
+The main features of this decoder is mapping all of the characteristics of a related instruction, in a general sense, to a holistc instruction structure.

 ```c
 typedef struct SH_INSTRUCTION